Category: Side | Prep Time: 30 mins | Cook Time: 20 mins

 Scones are a great bread to go alongside any meal, or you can serve them with jams and butter for breakfast.
 This simple recipe is sure to make them one of your favorites to bake!

 Did you know?
 The word “scone” is thought to come from either the Middle Dutch word “schoonbrot,” meaning beautiful bread, the town of Scone or Stone of Destiny where the Kings of Scotland were crowned or from the Gaelic word “sgonn arain,” which means a block or lump of bread.

 - ¼ cup sugar

 - 1 cup cold unsalted butter, cut into pieces

 - 2 large eggs

-Combine first 4 ingredients in a large bowl; cut in butter with a pastry blender until crumbly.
+1. Combine flour, ¼ cup sugar, baking powder and salt in a large bowl.
+Cut in butter with a pastry blender until crumbly.

-Whisk together half-and-half and 1 egg in a bowl; add to dry ingredients, stirring with a fork just until dry ingredients are moistened.
-Turn dough out onto a lightly floured surface, and knead 3 or 4 times.
+2. Whisk together half-and-half and 1 egg in a bowl.
+Add to dry ingredients, stirring with a fork just until dry ingredients are moistened.
+Turn dough out onto a lightly floured surface, kneading 3-4 times.

 Every donation helps us feed our SOS children across the globe!
 Join our cause!